MAvRK7/Prediction-of-Specific-Star-Formation-Rate-SSFR-Using-Synthetic-Data-and-Identifying-regions-of-in/README.md

 # Prediction of Specific Star Formation Rate (SSFR) Using Synthetic Data and Identifying regions of interest

-This work has been accepted in the IEEE Conference on Engineering Informatics 2024 (ICEI 2024) being held at IIT-Dharwad and will be presented shortly
+This work has been accepted in the IEEE Conference on Engineering Informatics 2024 (ICEI 2024) being held at IIT-Dharwad and will be presented shortly.

 Project Overview